(Prerequisite: Acceptance into the Hokies on the Hill program)

 93-100 = A; 90-92.99 = A-; 87-89.99 = B+; 83-86.99 = B; 80-82.99 = B-; 77-79.99 = C+; 73-76.99=C; 70-72.99 = C-; Etc…

-Students are expected to attend every seminar session.
-Students are given the opportunity to make up one missed class through a substantive assignment.
+Students are expected to attend every seminar session. .
+For good cause, students may be given the opportunity to make up one missed class through a substantive assignment.
 In the case of emergencies or highly unusual circumstances that require a student to miss more than 1 class, please see Chris.
 Students should always notify Chris & Dave both in advance of an expected class absence.

 Assigned essays must be submitted on time.
 Essays submitted after deadline will be deemed not submitted.
 Should a student need an extension due to an emergency or some other type of unusual circumstances, students should contact Chris & Dave in advance.